BOOK REVIEW BY VIVIAN TRAN / MOVIE REVIEW BY NATASHA BRENNAN

 BOOK REVIEW

-“Divergent” written by Veronica Roth, is one of my favorites even with its similar cliché of two people falling idiv2n love in order to go through their troubles they have to face, aiming to make the area they live in better.
+“Divergent” written by Veronica Roth, is one of my favorites even with its similar cliché of two people falling in love in order to go through their troubles they have to face, aiming to make the area they live in better.
 Yet, there is something that is different about this book that you cannot define.

 The setting takes place in the future run-down Chicago and is separated into five factions: Abnegation, Dauntless, Erudite, Amity, and Candor.
 The teens of this place are to choose a faction they want to continue their life as.
 As for Beatrice (Tris) Prior, she doesn’t know where to go or start, after going through the simulation that helps her choose her future faction; she finds who she is, but not fully.
 As the story goes on Tris reveals her secrets, finds new friends, enemies, a lover she does not want to lose, how much her family means to her, who she is, and what she is fighting for.